Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Introduction

 The work is organized as follows.
-In Section \ref{sec2}, we derive the field equations of the $f(R)$ gravity and then via conformal transformation the minimal coupling of a scalar field (scalaron) to non-relativistic matter is presented.
+In Section \ref{sec2}, we present the field equations of the $f(R)$ gravity and then via conformal transformation the minimal coupling of a scalar field (scalaron) to non-relativistic matter is presented.
 Also, the equation of motion of the scalaron, its effective potential and expression for mass are derived.
 In Section \ref{sec3}, by considering a new f($R$) gravity model~\cite{2020_dhruba,2022_dhruba} as mentioned above, the chameleonic behavior of the scalaron is outlined.
-The singularity problem suffered by the model is also discussed in this section.
 In Section \ref{sec4}, assuming a static, spherically symmetric spacetime the orbital motion of a test particle in the presence of the scalaron is presented.
 Finally, we conclude our work in Section \ref{sec5} with some future prospects.
 In this work, we set $c=\hbar =1$ and adopt the metric signature as $(-,+,+,+)$.